Desert Varnish: What Is It and How Does it Form?

 How long does desert varnish take to form?

-Although it has been extensively studied, there are still a lot of uncertainties surrounding the formation of desert varnish.
-The underlying cause lies in the fact that the average rate of formation for desert varnish is, get this, one MICROMETER per MILLENNIA!
-That means that, on average, it could take as much as 50,000 years for a coating of desert varnish the reach the thickness of a piece of paper.
-The length of this process and the extreme hardness of desert varnish (almost as hard a quartz) make it a little difficult to reproduce in a lab setting.
-Ancient peoples, however, took advantage of these qualities of desert varnish.
-A nice, flat rock surface coated with a thin sheen of dark varnish made a perfect canvas for ancient Native American rock art.
-The native peoples would chip away the thin, dark coating of varnish to expose the lighter rock underneath, leaving behind images of spirals, bighorn sheep, people, and other petroglyph (petro=rock, glyph=carving) forms we can see today some hundreds and even thousands of years later.
+Although it has been extensively studied, desert varnish still creates a lot of uncertainties surrounding its formation.
+The underlying cause lies in the fact that the average rate of formation for desert varnish is (are you ready…) one MICROMETER per MILLENNIA!
+On average, it could take as many as 50,000 years for a coating of desert varnish the reach the thickness of a piece of paper.
+The lengthy process and extreme hardness of desert varnish (almost as hard quartz) make it a little difficult to reproduce in a lab setting.
+Indigenous tribes, however, took advantage of these qualities.
+They made perfect canvases out of the nice, flat rock surfaces.
+The native peoples would chip away the thin, dark coating of varnish to expose the lighter rock underneath, leaving behind images of spirals, bighorn sheep, warriors, and other petroglyphs (petro=rock, glyph=carving).
+Today, we can see these pieces of art that have lasted for hundreds and even thousands of year.

-So keep your eyes out for this natural wonder the next time you find yourself hiking the desert.
+So now that you understand how desert varnish forms, keep your eyes out for this natural wonder the next time you find yourself hiking the desert.
 You may even find a message from the Ancestors.
+See desert varnish for yourself on any of our Southern Utah or Grand Canyon hiking vacations.